jaykhan-dev/khan-docs/docs/work/uiux/lighthouse-labs.md

 10. New Footer
 11. "General" blog is too broad.
 Better to break it down into more specific categories.
 12. Less bloat in the code increases page loading speeds
-13.

 ## Challenges

 The biggest challenge is to create a structure for the blog.
 Instead of just having a list of posts with a category and ordered by latest date, an interesting blog is broken down into different sections by category and displayed differently rather than a uniform layout.

-For the purposes of this assignment, I copied a few articles from the current blog to demonstrate the reorganization.
+For the purposes of this assignment, I copied a few articles, header images, excerpts and the first few paragraphics from the existing blog to demonstrate the reorganization.

+The purpose of takinga bootcamp at Lighthouse Labs is to learn a coding skill and landing a job.

+- Showcase students and their stories
+- Give career advice and how to land a job

 ## Philosophy